UofA-SPEAR/software/doc/development/Example-Workflows.md

 Now run `./build.bash` and C++ autocomplete should work.

-### Python autocomplete

-Python autocomplete is a similar process.
-Install the `Python` and `Pylance` extensions (pylance is important because it supports type hinting comments in Python 2).
-Go to your workspace settings and change the python language server to pylance, and change `python.analysis.typeCheckingMode` to _basic_ (the default is _none_).
-Open a python file and make sure you have `Python 2.7.17 64-bit` (or similar) selected as the python to use in the project.

-Python doesn't have an equivalent of `compile-commands.json`, so you need to set some paths yourself.
-Add the following to `python.analysis.extraPaths`:

-- _/opt/ros/melodic/lib/python2.7/dist-packages_ (system ros packages)
-- _/root/ros/devel/lib/python2.7/dist-packages_ (ros packages installed from source)
-- _/software/spear_rover/python_ (probably if we had things configured properly this wouldn't be needed)

-(the first two of these are also in PYTHONPATH, but for some reason vscode doesn't seem to recognize that like you'd expect)

-### Code formatting

-Before you commit your code, you should format it.
-For C++, the clangd extension should handle this for you.
-Just run `Format Document` and select the extension as the formatting provider if necessary.
-For Python, run `Format Document` and select `yapf` as the formatting provider.

 ### Building and running

 After changing a C++ source file, you will need to run `./build.bash` for the changes to be reflected in anything you run.